Echedemos: Epigrams

 Echedemos is probably the subject of two epigrams from the Palatine Anthology, by the Athenian poet Artemon.

 In one poem, in which Echedemos is still a boy "in his prime", the poet is in love and steals a kiss from him:

 The poet's dread has been interpreted as referring to the high social status and power of Echedemos's family, who could cause considerable harm to the poet if his advances were judged too bold.

 In the second poem, in which Echedemos has grown up, he is given a much more elaborate set of compliments:

 Here, he is called "a second Attic Phoebus", Phoebus (literally "radiant") being a common epithet of Apollo.
 This comparison is certainly a reference to his beauty, but could also refer to a personal device he later stamped on Athenian coins.
 Echedemos is also called "the lord of the land of Cecrops", i.e. lord of Athens, indicating his high social standing and wealth.
-Two final lines, lamenting the former glory of Athens, indicate the date for the epigram in the beginning of the 2nd century BC when ever waning power of Athens allowed Romans to increase their influence in Greece and broader Hellenistic world (conflict with Aetolians being one example).
+Two final lines, lamenting the former glory of Athens, indicate the date for the epigram in the beginning of the 2nd century BC when the ever-waning power of Athens allowed Romans to increase their influence in Greece and broader Hellenistic world (conflict with Aetolians being one example).